avrahamappel/bus-extension/README.md

 * Reloads the page every 1 minute
 * Adds an approximate distance (in km) between the bus and the first stop
 * Add a visual alert when the bus is close (map border flashes)
+* Prevents the screen from going to sleep while the tab is open

 ## Building